stianst/keycloak-containers-demo/README.md

 ## Quick setup (docker-compose)

-For an initial setup, a maven build of the custom providers and themes is required first:

-    mvn clean install

-Once this is done, the demo infrastructure can be built and started with a single command:
+The demo infrastructure can be built and started with a single command:

     docker-compose up -d